-RSU = restricted stock units granted under the 2005 Ownership Incentive Plan
+$RSU = restricted \ stock \ units \ granted \ under \ the \ 2005 \ Ownership \ Incentive \ Plan$

-C-LTIP = three-year cash long-term incentive compensation plan (2015-2017 plan period)
+C-LTIP = three-year cash long-term incentive compensation plan (2016-2018 plan period)

-- (2) The performance criteria for the 2015 annual incentive plan award were approved by the Committee on February 23, 2015.
-Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column with respect to the 2015 annual incentive plan award represent the target and maximum payment levels of the 2015 annual incentive plan.
-The target amount reflected is calculated based on base salary earned in 2015 plus any amount earned in 2014, but paid in 2015.
+- (2) The performance criteria for the 2016 annual incentive plan award were approved by the Committee on February 22, 2016.
+Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column with respect to the 2016 annual incentive plan award represent the target and maximum payment levels of the 2016 annual incentive plan.
+The target amount reflected is calculated based on base salary earned in 2016.
 Awards under the annual incentive plan are described in greater detail in the narrative following this table and in "Compensation Discussion & Analysis Components of Compensation Annual Cash Incentive Compensation."
-The actual amount of the annual incentive plan award paid for 2015 performance with respect to each Named Executive Officer is set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table." - (3) The performance criteria for the 2015-2017 cash long-term incentive compensation plan award were approved by the Committee on February 23, 2015.
-Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column represent the threshold, target and maximum payment levels with respect to cash long-term incentive compensation plan awards granted in 2015.
-The incentive amounts are based on the average of (i) actual base salary amounts earned in 2015 plus any amount earned in 2014, but paid in 2015 to each Named Executive Officer during 2015, (ii) a projected level of base salary for 2016, based on each Named Executive Officer's base salary as of December 31, 2015, and (iii) a projected level of base salary for 2017, based on each Named Executive Officer's base salary as of December 31, 2015.
-Awards under the cash long-term incentive compensation plan are described in greater detail in the narrative following this table and in "Compensation Discussion & Analysis Components of Compensation Cash Long-Term Incentive Compensation." - (4) Reflects the full grant date fair value (\$35.55 per share), computed in accordance with FASB ASC Topic 718, determined without regard to forfeitures and adjusted for present value of dividends, of RSU awards made under the 2005 Ownership Incentive Plan on May 11, 2015.
+The actual amount of the annual incentive plan award paid for 2016 performance with respect to each Named Executive Officer is set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table." - (3) The performance criteria for the 2016-2018 cash long-term incentive compensation plan award were approved by the Committee on February 22, 2016.
+Amounts shown in the "Estimated Future Payouts under Non-Equity Incentive Plan Awards" column represent the threshold, target and maximum payment levels with respect to cash long-term incentive compensation plan awards granted in 2016.
+The incentive amounts are based on the average of (i) actual base salary amounts earned in 2016 to each Named Executive Officer during 2016, (ii) a projected level of base salary for 2017, based on each Named Executive Officer's base salary as of December 31, 2016, and (iii) a projected level of base salary for 2018, based on each Named Executive Officer's base salary as of December 31, 2016.
+Amounts for Mr. Morton were calculated using the same methodology as if he continued to serve as an employee through the end of the 2016-2018 performance period.
+Awards under the cash long-term incentive compensation plan are described in greater detail in the narrative following this table and in "Compensation Discussion & Analysis - Components of Compensation - Cash Long-Term Incentive Compensation."

+(4) The RSU award was approved by the Committee on April 25, 2016.
+As provided in the equity award policy, the grant date for the award was five business days following the quarter's earnings release which was May 6, 2016.
+Reflects the grant date fair value (\$15.53 per share), computed in accordance with FASB ASC Topic 718, determined without regard to forfeitures and adjusted for present value of dividends, of RSU awards made under the 2005 Ownership Incentive Plan on May 6, 2016.